a2-fasalahmed/Designated-car-parks-/docs/implementation.md

 TODO: Provide an outline of the project folder structure and the role of each file within it. provide a table listing the number of jslint warnings/reports for each module.

+Answer
+Bristol_car_parks.csv holds informantion of the designated car parks in bristol index.html, the main html files that works as an entry for the application data/; contains dataset file

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?